siduction/sidu-manual/data/en/0315-part-lvm_en.md

    chmod 775 /media/spock
    ~~~

-We can now repeat steps 4 to 6 for the new logical volume "kirk" to be created.
+We can now repeat steps 4 to 6 for the new logical volume *kirk* to be created.

 A simple LVM should now be usable.

 ### Resizing a volume

 We recommend using a live ISO to resize partitions.
 Although increasing the partition size of the running system can be done without error, decreasing the size of a partition cannot.
-Anomalies can lead to data loss, especially if the **/** (root) or **/home** directories are affected.
+Anomalies can lead to data loss, especially if the `/` (root) or `/home` directories are affected.

 **Example of an enlargement**